tytydraco/yessleep/out/My_brother_was_murdered_when_I_was_nine_years_old_So_HOW_is_he_sitting_on_my_bed.md

 He started calling me names, throwing things at me when I asked him to play with me, and teasing me for playing dolls.

-Look, I don't know why I liked playing with dolls at ten years old.
+Look, I don't know why I liked playing with dolls at that age.

 There's nothing wrong with it, and it anything, it wasn't the *dolls* I was having fun with.

 It was the stories I was making myself.